This Is What Fentanyl Addiction Looks Like

 Pinning down exact recovery statistics for fentanyl addiction can be difficult since these kinds of statistics are not always closely tallied.
 Although we might be able to give an exact number, we can confidently tell you that fentanyl addiction recovery — and recovery from any addiction for that matter — is possible.

 Proper treatment programs go a long way in supporting long-term, successful recoveries.
-At Pathways Recovery, we’re ready to help you achieve your recovery goals.
+At Pathways Recovery in Sacramento, we’re ready to help you achieve your recovery goals.